jayesh-wayesh/OWB/Week2/Assignment/PlaygroundBattle/README.md

 ### Description

-It's a 2 player game.
-In this game the platform mints 5 NFTs(say pokemons) to each of these players.
-There are 5 rounds in total and in each round i'th monster of **team😈** fights with i'th pokemon of **team🦄**.
-The pokeon with more power wins the round.
+In this game the contract(PlaygroundBattle) mints 5 NFTs(say pokemons) each to two players.
+There are 5 rounds in total and in each round i’th pokemon of **player1** 😈 fights with i’th pokemon of **player2** 🦄.
+The pokemon with more power wins the round.
 The team who wins the more rounds wins the match.

 ### Calculating power